HenriHyttinen/Ai-assistant/README.md

 # Numbers Don't Lie - Health & Nutrition Platform

-A health and nutrition tracking platform with meal planning, recipe management, and nutritional analysis.
+A comprehensive health and nutrition tracking platform I built for meal planning, recipe management, and nutritional analysis.
 Built with FastAPI backend and React frontend.

+## What This Does

+This platform helps users track their health metrics, plan meals, and manage their nutrition goals.
+It's got meal planning with AI-generated recipes, a recipe database with search and filtering, nutritional tracking, and integration with health analytics.

 ## Features

 ### Meal Planning
-- Daily and weekly meal plan generation
+- Daily and weekly meal plan generation using AI
-- Support for 17 dietary preferences and 13 allergies/intolerances
+- Support for 17 dietary preferences (vegetarian, vegan, keto, paleo, etc.)
+- Handles 13 common allergies and intolerances
 - Cultural meal patterns (Mediterranean, Asian, Indian, Mexican, etc.)
-- Seasonal ingredient preferences
-- User behavior analysis for better recommendations
-- Multi-step AI generation process
 - Recipe database with 500+ entries
-- Accurate nutritional calculations
+- Accurate nutritional calculations from ingredient database

 ### Recipe Management
 - Search and filter recipes by name, ingredients, cuisine, dietary restrictions
+- Filter by macronutrients (protein, carbs, fats) and calories
 - Generate custom recipes based on preferences
 - Ingredient substitution suggestions
 - Portion size adjustments with automatic nutrition recalculation
-- Recipe ratings and reviews

 ### Nutritional Analysis
 - Track calories, protein, carbs, fats, vitamins, and minerals